 The regular behavior of DSS is to run as a single UNIX account on its host machine.
 When a DSS end-user executes a code recipe, it runs as this single UNIX user.
 Similarly, when a DSS end-user executes an Hadoop recipe or notebook, it runs on the cluster as the Hadoop user of the DSS server.

 DSS now supports an alternate mode of deployment, called multi-user security.
 In this mode, DSS will impersonate the end-user and run all user-controlled code under its own identity.

-For more information, see Multi-user security
+For more information, see User Isolation

 DSS is now compatible with Spark 2.0.
 In addition, an experimental support for Spark 2.1 is provided (preview only).